Lesson Plan - Get It!

 - What if I showed you photos or took you outside and showed you all the green in nature?

-So, we know that speakers give us reasons to support and prove what they're saying, but the work isn't all on them.
+So we know speakers give us reasons to support and prove what they're saying, but the work isn't all on them.

 As listeners, we need to listen with intention (or on purpose!) to figure out the points that the speaker is making.
-We also need to listen specifically for the reasons and evidence that back up those points.
+We must also listen specifically for the reasons and evidence supporting those points.

-Move on to the Got It? section to practice this topic together!
+Move to the Got It? section to practice this topic!